 Pinewood Wheel Bore Sealant

 Pinewood Wheel Bore Sealant is the last step in wheel prep for that Derby dad who needs the extra edge to a race.
-Factory and reamed wheel bores contain minute (small) scratches, ridges and rough spots that create friction and decreases the car’s racing speed.
-Polish smooth with our wheel polish kit then go the extra step and seal the polish job.
+Factory and reamed wheel bores contain minute (small) scratches, ridges and rough spots that create friction and decrease the car’s racing speed.
+Polish smooth with our pinewood derby wheel polish kit then go the extra step and seal the polish job.
 This polish will smooth the wheel bore to reduce friction and make your car go faster.
 This is an overnight job.
-Got to let the sealant do it’s job!
+Got to let the sealant do its job!

 Once your graphite lube has been raced off, there is no lubrication between your axle and wheel bore.
 To ensure that you have an advantage, decrease friction even more.
 Bore sealant is the step up after polishing the bores smooth and prior to lube.
 The more friction you can reduce will give you the advantage over the next racer.

 This stuff is super slick once it has cured.
 Amazing what it does.
 It is not a wax, it is a synthetic sealant.
 Less is more and this bottle will do at least 100 wheels if not more.

 10 ml bottle, set of 12× pipe cleaners (if you cut in half will do a LOT of wheels)